benalon96/Pet-Empire/README.md

 # Pet-Empire

-Pet Empire is a social network built on Android Studio and designed for animal lovers to share their animal stories and get to know people like them who love animals along the way,<br/>
+Pet Empire is a social network built on Android and designed for animal lovers to share their animal stories and get to know people like them who love animals along the way,<br/>
  so what are you waiting for?
 Everyone is waiting for you there :)
  <br/>